Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Introduction

 where $h_1, h_2$ represent oracle yet unknown transferability levels.
-This set is designed to filter out source studies characterized by large parameter discrepancies and small densities at the $\tau$-th quantile, thus enabling the simultaneous management of parameter and residual shifts.
-We will further elaborate on the rationale behind the construction in Section \ref{section2}.
-Using this transferable set, we develop a whole transfer learning framework to address parameter, covariate, and residual shifts concurrently within the high-dimensional quantile regression domain.
-Our contributions are:
+This set is designed to filter out source studies with large parameter discrepancies or limited information at the $\tau$-th quantile.
+We further elaborate on the rationale behind this set in Section \ref{section2}.
+With this transferable set, we develop a comprehensive transfer learning framework to address parameter/covariate/residual shift concurrently for high-dimensional quantile regression.

-\begin{itemize}[itemsep=0pt] \item We introduce the concept of residual shift in the multi-source setting and define a new transferable set to handle both parameter and residual shifts, offering deeper insights into managing distribution shift under knowledge transfer.
-For parameter estimation, we extend the constrained $\ell_1$-minimization algorithm \citep{li2023estimation} to quantile regression, which remains robust in the presence of covariate shift.
-Furthermore, we develop a corresponding source detection procedure and integrate it into a unified one-shot estimation algorithm. \item In theory, we derive non-asymptotic $\ell_1/\ell_2$-error bounds for our transfer estimators, broadening existing results to account for multiple types of distribution shifts, not just parameter shift.
-The resulting convergence rate surpasses that of single-task error bounds \citep{belloni2011l1, wang2024analysis}, underscoring the advantage of our approach, especially when divergent sources are involved.
-The detection consistency of our source screening procedure is also established. \item A debiased transfer approach based on Neyman's orthogonality \citep{belloni2019valid} is proposed for statistical inference on quantile coefficients with knowledge transfer.
-Our method avoids the estimation of high-dimensional precision matrices and allows non-identical data distributions, which helps to alleviate the trouble by covariate and residual shift under knowledge transfer.
-To the best of our knowledge, our method is the first to debias on informative sources to enhance inference efficiency.
-By integrating valuable source studies, our approach achieves sharper asymptotic rate than previous results, leading to more efficient debiased estimates and shorter confidence intervals. \end{itemize}
+Our contributions are threefold.
+First, we introduce a new transferable set to handle both parameter and residual shift, offering deeper insights into managing distribution shift under knowledge transfer.
+For parameter estimation, we extend the constrained $\ell_1$-minimization \citep{li2023estimation} to quantile regression, ensuring robustness in the presence of covariate shift.
+We further develop a corresponding source detection procedure and integrate it into a unified transfer estimation algorithm.
+Second, in theory, we establish non-asymptotic upper error bounds for our transfer estimators, broadening existing results to account for residual shift in addition to parameter shift.
+We also derive the minimax lower error bound to demonstrate the rationale of our approach, and provide the detection consistency of the source screening procedure.
+Third, a debiased transfer approach based on Neyman orthogonality \citep{belloni2019valid} is proposed for statistical inference on quantile coefficients, which to our knowledge, is the first to debias on informative sources to enhance inference efficiency under distribution shift.
+By integrating valuable source studies, our approach achieves sharper asymptotic rates than existing results with $\sqrt{n_0}$-normality \citep{tian2022transfer, huang2023estimation}, leading to more efficient debiased estimates and shorter confidence intervals.